eidp/actions-docker/promote/README.md

 Promote an existing Docker image by retagging and pushing it to a specified container registry.

-This action uses `crane` to retag the image and `cosign` to sign the image.
+This action uses `crane` to retag the image.
 For Signing the images, this action uses [cosign](https://github.com/sigstore/cosign) using GitHub OIDC tokens for authentication.

 This action requires a GitHub token with the following permissions: